-We’re sure you’re missing our Planetarium Shows as much as we are, so we’ve decided to start bringing you weekly episodes from the Astronomers at the Observatory!
+We’re sure you’re missing our Planetarium Shows as much as we are, so we’ve decided to start bringing you regular episodes from the Astronomers at the Observatory!

-Every Friday evening, with the support of ESERO Ireland, we’ll take a look at the night sky for the week ahead with Planetarium at Home.
+With the support of ESERO Ireland, we’ll take a look at the night sky with Planetarium at Home.

 26th June 2020